Sytm/waypoints/README.md

 When the player is closer to the waypoint, the beacon will be replaced with a block sequence that will repeat.
 This is to help him get to the exact location.

+### Particles
+Particles appear at the feet of the player pointing into the direction of the waypoint

 ## Other notable features
 - Open the GUI by sneaking and right-clicking with a compass (by default)
 - Set custom icons for waypoints and folders by clicking on their icon.
 The item in your main hand will be used